sketch-hq/svgo-compressor/README.md

 #### cleanupEnableBackground

-Remove or cleanup enable-background attr which coincides with a width/height box (see <http://www.w3.org/TR/SVG/filters.html#EnableBackgroundProperty>).
+Remove or cleanup enable-background attributes which coincides with a width/height box (see <http://www.w3.org/TR/SVG/filters.html#EnableBackgroundProperty>).

 It will turn this: